Morningside/Lenox Park

 Morningside/Lenox Park is an intown neighborhood in Atlanta, Georgia founded in 1923.
 It is located north of Virginia-Highland, east of Ansley Park and west of Druid Hills.
-Approximately 3,500 households comprise the neighborhood that includes the original subdivisions of Morningside, Lenox Park, University Park, Noble Park, Johnson Estates and Hylan Park.
+Approximately 3,500 households comprise the neighborhood that includes the original subdivisions of Morningside, Lenox Park, University Park, Noble Park, Johnson Estates, and Hylan Park.

 History

-The area that became Atlanta was once home to the Creek Indians.
+The area that became Atlanta was once home to the Muscogee indigenous people.
 Following the Indian Removal Act in 1832, the Creek National Council signed the Treaty of Cusseta, ceding their remaining lands east of the Mississippi to the U.S., and accepting relocation to the Indian Territory.
 Most of Atlanta's first settlers were from Northeast Georgia, though others came from the Carolinas and Virginia.
 Some settled in Easton, a farming community at the present intersection of Piedmont Avenue and Monroe Drive.
 Industrious farmers whose land lay along major creeks established water-powered saw and grist mills.
 Easton farmers ginned their cotton and ground their corn at Walker's Mill, across from today's Ansley Mall.

 In winter 1868, Joel Mable, a devout Scottish Presbyterian, organized the Union Sunday School in the Rock Spring School House.
 The school was located near the current intersection of Morningside Drive and East Rock Springs Road.
 Two years later, 27 members organized Rock Spring Presbyterian Church.
 Their names - Cheshire, Reeder, Luckie, Plaster and others - are familiar to this century's motorists.
 The first church, a white frame building without a steeple, was built in 1871 on the church's current site at Piedmont Avenue and Rock Springs Road.

 In 1876, Easton residents began using the Airline Belle, a steam train that ran between Atlanta and Toccoa for 42 years.
 Commuters boarded the train at a depot near what is today Ansley Mall.
 By 1888, Easton was 100 residents strong.
 By 1900, a number of Eastoners commuted to Atlanta by train.